stratisMarkou/random-walks/content/analysis-i/ch04-cont-func/content.md

 ## Maximum and intermediate value

 Two useful theorems about continuous functions are the maximum and intermediate value theorems.
-The first says that a continuous function in some finite interval is bounded, and that it attains its bounds.
+The first says that a continuous function in a finite closed interval is bounded, and that it attains its bounds.
 The second says that given the value of a continuous function at two different inputs, the function is guaranteed to attain every value between these two values within the interval.

 <div class="theorem">

-**Theorem (Maximum value theorem)** Let $[a, b]$ be a closed interval in $\mathbb{R}$ amd $f : [a, b] \to \mathbb{R}$ be continuous.
+**Theorem (Maximum value theorem)** Let $[a, b]$ be a closed interval in $\mathbb{R}$ and $f : [a, b] \to \mathbb{R}$ be continuous.
 Then $f$ is bounded and attains its bounds.

 </div>
 <br>